FOREX-Euro holds line on dollar, drops against sterling

 “There were some concerns about the referendum obviously, but it looks like risk is holding up fairly well,” he said.

-The euro edged up 0.30 percent to 140.54 yen from a two-month trough of 139.84 yen hit Friday.
-The dollar rose 0.30 percent to 102.16 yen.
-(Reporting by Daniel Bases; Additional reporting by Patrick Graham and Anirban Nag in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Toby Chopra, Dan Grebler and James Dalgleish)
+The euro edged up 0.24 percent to 140.51 yen, up from a two-month trough of 139.84 yen hit Friday.
+The dollar rose 0.25 percent to 102.10 yen.
+(Reporting by Daniel Bases; Additional reporting by Patrick Graham and Anirban Nag in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Toby Chopra and Dan Grebler)